juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

    Book Ordering - Add Activity

-To assign dialogs to the activity simple drag the required dialogs from the *Available User Task Activity Dialogs* pool and drop into the *Assigned User Task Activity Dialogs* pool.
-The order in the *Assigned User Task Activity Dialogs* pool is the order as the dialogs will be presented in the *Ticket Zoom* screen.
+To assign dialogs to the activity simple drag the required dialogs from the *Available Activity Dialogs* pool and drop into the *Assigned Activity Dialogs* pool.
+The order in the *Assigned Activity Dialogs* pool is the order as the dialogs will be presented in the *Ticket Zoom* screen.
 To modify the order simply drag and drop the dialog within the pool to rearrange it in the correct place.

 .. note::

-   This order is specially important in the first activity, since the first user task activity dialog for this activity is the only one that is presented when the process starts.
+   This order is specially important in the first activity, since the first activity dialog for this activity is the only one that is presented when the process starts.

-In this example we need to assign only the *Recording the demand* user task activity dialog.
-Drag this dialog from the *Available User Task Activity Dialogs* pool and drop into the *Assigned User Task Activity Dialogs* pool.
+In this example we need to assign only the *Recording the demand* activity dialog.
+Drag this dialog from the *Available Activity Dialogs* pool and drop into the *Assigned Activity Dialogs* pool.

 .. figure:: images/process-management-book-ordering-13-activity-assign-user-task-activity-dialog.png
-   :alt: Book Ordering - Assign User Task Activity Dialog
+   :alt: Book Ordering - Assign Activity Dialog

-   Book Ordering - Assign User Task Activity Dialog
+   Book Ordering - Assign Activity Dialog

 After all fields are filled in, click on the *Save and finish* button to save the changes and go back to the process management screen.